but if you try sometimes, you just might find

 jk: yeah. it starts with rock 'n' roll teenagers and runs up to sixty-year-old junkies, old characters in the street... it really began in 1910.

-mw: well, what links the junkie and the eleven-year-old and jack kerouac? what
+mw: well, what links the junkie and the eleven-year-old and jack kerouac? what is it to be Beat?

 jk: well, it's a hipness. it's twentieth-century hipness.